 He is most inspired by the sculpture from early civilisations and mediaeval church carvings because of the apparent but illusory simplicity and sometimes serenity of their creations.

-After retirement from a medical career Peter’s pursuit of learning to sculpting took off.
-He began to sculpt stylised figurative pieces while generally ignore his medical knowledge of the human form.
+After retirement from a medical career Peter’s pursuit of learning to sculpt took off.
+He began to sculpt stylised figurative pieces while generally ignoring his medical knowledge of the human form.

 • the Mall Galleries, London in the Royal Society of British Artists Annual Exhibition 2019

 • group exhibitions with the Oxford Sculptors Group (2020,2021) and the Cotswold Sculptors Association (2021)